Abstract

 L

-Surgical treatment of pectoralis major muscle rupture with adjustable cortical button
+, et al. Surgical treatment of pectoralis major muscle rupture with adjustable cortical button.

 Rev Bras Ortop